RobustVLA: On Robustness of Vision-Language-Action Model against Multi-Modal Perturbations

 \section{RobustVLA Experiments}

 \textbf{Experiment Setting.} Consistent with the robustness evaluation in Section~\ref{exp_set}, we assess all methods under the same 17 perturbations using the LIBERO benchmark and its recommended setup.
 We conduct our main experiment on $\pi_0$ backbone due to its superior robustness compared with OpenVLA.
 We compare BYOVLA \citep{hancock2025run}, an off-the-shelf robust VLA method designed for visual uncertainties as our baseline.
 Our approach is termed \emph{RobustVLA}.
-For our main experiments, we also consider two ablations of our RobustVLA remove either input or output regularization for better understanding, denoted RobustVLA w/o in and RobustVLA w/o out, respectively.
+For our main experiments, we also consider four ablations of our RobustVLA, including: (1) a domain randomization (DR) variant that trains $\pi_0$ using randomly selected VLA input perturbations, (2) our RobustVLA without input regularization (w/o in), (3) our RobustVLA without output regularization (w/o out), (4) our RobustVLA without UCB for balancing multiple input noises (w/o UCB).
 We also evaluate our RobustVLA on the OpenVLA backbone under the same setting. \emph{All reported improvements are absolute gains in success rate, expressed in percentage points.}

 \textbf{Implementation Details.} We follow the default training recipe for $\pi_0$ and OpenVLA as recommended in their original codebase.
 For our RobustVLA, we set $\lambda_{in}$, $\lambda_{out}$ as 1, action noise $\delta$ as 0.03, and observation noise $\eta$ as $8/255$.
 All baselines use the same set of hyperparameter and implementations.
-We leave additional implementation details in Appendix. \ref{subsec:hyperparameters}.
-Code available at \url{https://anonymous.4open.science/r/RobustVLA-283D}.
+See implementation details and additional training details in Appendix \ref{app:training_setting}.